umd-dslam/sunstorm-xactserver/tools/README.md

 ### Specify AWS regions

-Specify the regions and global region in the `deploy/regions.yaml` file.
-The regions information in this file will be the source of truth for the rest of the deployment process.
+Specify the regions and global region in the `deploy/main.yaml` file.
+The region information in this file will be the source of truth for the rest of the deployment process.

 ### Run the EKS clusters creation script